imtrinity94/vRODoc/README.md

 - JSDoc
 - Write access to export directory
 - Network access to vRO server
+- Embedded vRO Setup only
+- Works on Windows.
+Script not tested on Linux.

 > The script can automatically install missing prerequisites if `autoFix` is enabled.
 ```